writetome51/batch-to-page-translator/README.md

 A TypeScript/JavaScript class intended to help a separate Paginator class paginate data
 that can only be saved in-memory one batch at-a-time, where each batch is taken from a
 much bigger data set that can't be completely fetched all at once.
-A single batch is measured by the number of pages it has.
+A single batch is measured by the number of items it has.
-A batch is also defined as the total data the Paginator can handle all at once.
+A batch is also defined as the total number of items the Paginator can handle all at once.

 An example: if the user is clicking thru pagination controls and clicks to page 10, it's
 this class' job to figure out which batch page 10 is in, tell the data-fetching tool what